reneczka/notepad/README.md

 # ReadMe

 NotePad is a simple and easy-to-use online note-taking and task management application that allows you to keep track of your thoughts, ideas, tasks, and team collaborations all in one place.
-It was built with Python 3.11 using the Django 4.2.2 framework, HTML 5 and CSS 3.
-The application utilizes a PostgreSQL database system for efficient data storage and retrieval.
+It was built with:

+- Python 3.11
+- Django 4.2.2
+- HTML 5
+- CSS 3
+- PostgreSQL (for efficient data storage and retrieval)

 ### Features